Maelstroms38/django-book/chapter-1.md

 1) Set up a Python virtual environment
 2) Create a Django API interface
-3) Develop a frontend web application with NextJS (TypeScript)
+3) Create a Django GraphQL interface with Graphene

 ## Virtual Env and project structure.